hadley/adv-r/Data-structures.md

 You can test if an object is a matrix or array using `is.matrix()` and `is.array()`, or by looking at the length of the `dim()` (NB: `dim()` returns `NULL` when applied to a vector). `is.vector()` will return `FALSE` for matrices and arrays, even though they are implemented as vectors internally. `as.matrix()` and `as.array()` make it easy to turn an existing vector into a matrix or array.

-Beware that there are a few different ways to create a 1d datastructure: you can have a vector, row vector, column vector, or a 1d arrays.
+Beware that there are a few different ways to create a 1d datastructure: you can have a vector, row vector, column vector, or a 1d array.
 They may print similarly, but will behave differently.
 As always, use `str()` to reveal the differences.

 ```R
 list(